On Complex Lie Algebroids with Constant Real Rank: Complex sum of skew-algebroids

-for $a,b \in \Gamma(A)$ and then extending to $\Gamma(A_{\C})$ with $\C$-linearity and with anchor map \end{definition} \begin{proposition} \begin{enumerate} \item The complex sum always satisfies the Leibniz identity and so it is a complex skew-algebroid. \item The complex sum is an almost CLA (the anchor map preserves the brackets) if and only if
+\end{Definition} \begin{Proposition} Let $\mathcal{A}_1$ and $\mathcal{A}_2$ be as above.
+Then \begin{enumerate}\itemsep=0pt \item[$1.$] The complex sum always satisfies the Leibniz identity, and so it is a complex skew-algebroid. \item[$2.$] The complex sum is an almost CLA $($the anchor map preserves the brackets, see Appendix~$\ref{preliminaries0})$ if and only if

-\item The complex sum is a CLA if and only if the skew-algebroids commute and have the same Jacobiators $Jac[\cdot,\cdot]_1=Jac[\cdot,\cdot]_2$. \end{enumerate} \end{proposition} \begin{proof} (1) and (2): It is enough to prove it for real elements.
+\item[$3.$] The complex sum is a CLA if and only if the skew-algebroids commute and have the same Jacobiators ${\rm Jac}[\cdot,\cdot]_1={\rm Jac}[\cdot,\cdot]_2$. \end{enumerate} \end{Proposition} \begin{proof} (1) and (2): It is enough to prove this for real elements.

+(3): The commutativity of the brackets and the equality of the Jacobiator of $[\cdot,\cdot]_1$ and $[\cdot,\cdot]_2$ are together equivalent to the Jacobi identity for the bracket $[\cdot,\cdot]$. \end{proof}